Travel & Touring | WA Things To Do

 Art and history come together in perfect harmony at the ArtGeo Cultural Complex.

-If history is more your bag, join a guided heritage tour of the old courthouse, police station, exercise yard, horse stables and bond store.
-Dating back to 1860, these walls have seen more than their fair share of hardship and while its more notorious residents have long since departed, the guides are full of great stories about the colourful characters and court cases of old.
+If history is more your bag, take the audio-visual tour of the old courthouse, police station, exercise yard, horse stables, and bond store.
+Dating back to 1860, these walls have seen more than their fair share of hardship, and while its more notorious residents have long since departed, the video, audio, and signage are full of great stories about the colourful characters and court cases of old.

 Shelter Brewing Co